Testing the Performance of a Cloud Service (classic) Locally in the Azure Compute Emulator Using the Visual Studio Profiler

 Important

 Cloud Services (classic) is now deprecated for all customers as of September 1st, 2024.
-Any existing running deployments will be stopped and shut down by Microsoft and the data will be permanantly lost starting October 2024.
+Any existing running deployments will be stopped and shut down by Microsoft and the data will be permanently lost starting October 2024.
 New deployments should use the new Azure Resource Manager based deployment model Azure Cloud Services (extended support).

 Various tools and techniques are available for testing the performance of cloud services.
 When you publish a cloud service to Azure, you can have Visual Studio collect profiling data and then analyze it locally, as described in Profiling an Azure Application.
 You can also use diagnostics to track numerous performance counters, as described in Using performance counters in Azure.
 You might also want to profile your application locally in the compute emulator before deploying it to the cloud.